 Nancy’s passion for sports has grown to include advocacy and education.
-She initiated the “Bike Rodeo” at Meadowbrook Elementary School, now in its 8th year.
+She initiated the “Bike Rodeo” at Meadowbrook Elementary School in Rapid City, SD, now in its 8th year.
 She also received a $180,000 grant for “Safe Routes to School,” funding sidewalk cutouts, additional school parking, and a crossing guard.
 Nancy was also instrumental in organizing the Black Hills Back 40, a charitable mountain bike race which has donated over $70,000 since its inception five years ago.

 Jack Lynass, Vice President.
 In addition to his role on the board, Jack is also the current President/CEO of Black Hills Community Bank with locations in Rapid City and Spearfish, SD.
 Jack has lived in South Dakota his entire life and has been managing banks in the Black Hills for 30 years.
-Since 1995, Jack has been the lead in three startup banks: Rushmore State Bank & Trust in Spearfish, BankWest in Rapid City and Black Hills Community Bank since 2009.
+Since 1995, Jack has been the lead in three startup banks: Rushmore State Bank & Trust in Spearfish, BankWest in Rapid City and most recently, the Black Hills Community Bank founded in 2009.

 Ryan McFarland, Secretary/Treasurer, is an entrepreneur with a passion for mountain biking and motor sports.
 Ryan grew up with a grandfather who was a race car engineer and a father who owned a motorcycle dealership.
 Early exposure to cars, motorcycles and racing influenced Ryan to ride dirt bikes and mountain bikes, as well as race go-karts and stock cars.
 Ryan invented the U.S. Patented Thudbuster suspension seat post for bicycles and a U.S. Patented suspension system for wheelchairs.